FreeZmaR/go-project-layout/internal/readme.md

 ---

-This sublayer contains descriptions of subprograms, the main application is a set of subprograms.
+This sublayer contains descriptions of subprograms.
 In my example, a subprogram is an `http` server that has different modules.
 For example, the `inbox` and `outbox` modules.